 You’ll find it hard not to eat here!
-The highlight of the day is the Salmon Festival’s Salmon Bake.
-It runs from 10:00am until supplies run out, serves-up more than 1,200 pounds of barbecued wild salmon along with salad, a bun, and a beverage ($16 per plate; cash, credit, or debit accepted); arrive early to avoid the crush!
-There will also be back this year and there will be dozens of food vendors dotted around the village, including a cluster across the street from the Steveston Community Centre.
-In addition, Steveston has a full menu of excellent restaurants and cafes will also be open to serve hungry visitors.
+The day’s culinary highlight is the giant Salmon Barbecue, a cherished annual tradition.
+Operating until supplies are exhausted, it typically serves-up more than 1,200 pounds of barbecued wild salmon along with salad, a bun, and a beverage ($16 per plate; cash, credit, or debit accepted); arrive early to avoid the crush!
+The popular Chow Mein Tent will also be back this year and there will be dozens of food vendors dotted around the village.
+Many of Steveston’s excellent restaurants and cafes will also be open to serve hungry visitors.

 Will there be anywhere to get out of the sun—or take a breather from the crowds?

 The free-entry Steveston Museum, Interurban Tram, and Britannia Shipyards National Historic Site will all be open on the big day, as will the Gulf of Georgia Cannery National Historic Site, where admission fees are being waived as part of the July 1 celebrations.
-And if you need a breather, head to Garry Point Park and find a restorative spot to sit down on the grass.
+And if you need a breather, head to Garry Point Park and find a relaxing spot on the grass.

-Don’t miss the 10:15pm Canada Day fireworks display, a 15-minute pyrotechnic feast launched over the Fraser River shoreline.
-It’s the perfect way to end your day and raise a few final July 1 cheers for Canada’s big birthday!
+Don’t miss the Canada Day fireworks display, a pyrotechnic show that will launch over the Fraser River shoreline at 10:15pm.
+It’s the perfect way to end your day and raise a few final rousing cheers for Canada’s big day.

 How do I get there?